prehistoricpancake/what-breed-is-my-cat/README.md

   <li>Mobile Version</li>

-  <li>Revision of training data for a more precise result of cat breeds</li>
+  <li>Revision of training data for a more precise result regardless of image, requires re-training model</li>
 </ol>

 ## Contributing